buikevin/galaxy-design/packages/flutter/README.md

 ## Overview

-This package contains Flutter component templates that are copied into your project when you run `galaxy-ui-cli add [component]` in a Flutter project.
+This package contains Flutter component templates that are copied into your project when you run `galaxy-design add [component]` in a Flutter project.

 ## Prerequisites